 It’s clear our approaches to culture, such as DEI, must be re-envisioned in the wake of this deep and increasingly violent tribalism.
 Like everything else pre-pandemic, pre-George Floyd’s murder and pre-insurrection, how could it not evolve?

-As even the words “diversity”, “equity” and “inclusion” raise the hairs on the backs of many white necks, we can no longer address inequity and racism with only a frontal DEI approach, e.g., mandatory one-time trainings, hiring quotas, etc. We can’t keep punching resistant white folks on the nose with it - it just doesn’t work.
+When even the words “diversity”, “equity” and “inclusion” raise the hairs on the backs of many white necks, we must address inequity and racism with more than a frontal DEI approach, e.g., mandatory one-time trainings, hiring quotas, etc. We can’t keep punching resistant white folks on the nose with it - it just doesn’t work.
 It never did.
 We have to treat the problem holistically and systematically.
 To do so, we must get at the root of the tribalism that endangers our organizations, social and racial progress and descecrating our sacred nation purpose.
 To do it will be helpful to understand what brought us to this point.

 For Boomers coming of age in the 1960’s and 1970’s, this individualism initially came with greater freedom, fulfillment, pleasure, prosperity and self-expression.
 They no longer had to live like their WWII / Spanish Flu / Depression-era parents, who were bound by duty, faith, prudence, hard work, self-sacrifice and restraint.
 They could love how they wanted, study what they wanted, smoke a joint, ditch their bras, drive a cool car, listen to rock’n’roll, choose their own path and be far more self-expressed than their parents.
 While this yielded many benefits for society, it also had a dark side.

 By the 1980’s, greed was considered good, big was better, and gas was cheap.
 More champagne, more coke, more of everything, and it was ok because everyone was doing it.
-With the exception of the Freedom Riders and a few thousand college kids who protested in the 60’s, nothing really bound this generation together.
+With the exception of a few hundred Freedom Riders and a few thousand college kids who protested in the 60’s, nothing really bound this generation together.
 It was everyone for themselves - liberty in overdrive.

 The children of Boomers - latchkey Gen X kids like me, millennials like my wife and zenials like my cousins -, came of age in this individualistic and consumerist culture.
 With no moral code and no genuine elders (remember many of our Boomer parents are pleasure seekers who take no responsibility for the impacts they have on others or future generations), we grew up watching our leaders burn the planet, raise tuition, kill unions and flatten wages.

-Although we have an abundance of choice, we lack moral clarity, common cause, life direction, and the faith that we would have a prosperous future.
+Although we have an abundance of choice, we lack moral clarity, common cause, life direction, and the faith that we will have a prosperous future.
 As mentioned we are not just confused and alone, but 67% of us are unfulfilled (Imperative, 2016), 75% of us are distrustful of our government (Pew, 2020), 84% of us are stressed (APA, 2021) and 97% of us are unhealthy (Mayo, 2017).
-Amplifying this fear, disconnection, resignation, resentment and confusion is the social media landscape that peels us off into inumerable eddies claiming to explain and blame away our problems.
+Amplifying this fear, disconnection, resignation, resentment and confusion is the political and media landscape that peels us off into ideological eddies claiming to explain and blame away our problems.

 Initially, this individualism, meaninglessness and isolation was good for business, as the core human needs for purpose and belonging that were traditionally met by family, friends, community service, religion, farm life and war, could now be readily, although not substantially nor sustainably, sold back to us via an ever increasing menu of consumer goods and experiences.
 However, as we explored previously, it has been taken to a shameful extreme.
 Combined with the last four decades of flat wages, we have become increasingly unable to buy ourselves back any of the meaning, connection and wholeness that we so deeply need.

 Stripped of a social identity, deprived of genuine elders, and a shared moral code, we turn to anything to help us feel like we matter and belong.
-Increasingly, this void is being filled by racial and political tribalism and easily accesible firearms.
+Increasingly, this void is being filled by racial and political tribalism and easily accessible firearms.
 Extremists pray on the lonely, poor and marginalized.
-As Hannah Arendt revealed in The Origins of Totalitarianism, the source of political fanaticism is loneliness and spiritual emptiness: “Loneliness is the common ground of terror.”
+As Hannah Arendt revealed in The Origins of Totalitarianism (1951), the source of political fanaticism is loneliness and spiritual emptiness: “Loneliness is the common ground of terror.”

 How We Can Heal